BWindey/print3/README.md

 an argument, it is expected to follow directly behind.

 Available options:
  -h, --help              Show this help message

---tabsize <number>      Amount of spaces to print for a tab character -n, --number            Show line numbers
---nonumber              Show no line numbers --nrformat <text>       Format for numbers (f.e. "%d | ").
+ --tabsize <number>      Amount of spaces to replace tab characters (default 4) --nonumber              Show no line numbers --nrformat <text>       Format for numbers (f.e. "%d | ").
---line-start <number>   Start printing from this line (inclusive) --line-stop <number>    Stop printing at this line (inclusive) --print-buffer-size <number>
+ --line-start <number>   Start printing from this line (inclusive, default 0) --line-stop <number>    Stop printing at this line (inclusive, default -1)

+ --pager                 Send output to 'less -R'

+ --print-buffer-size <number>
-                      Set the size of the print buffer (bytes, default 128)
+                         Set the size of the print buffer (bytes, default 128) --read-buffer-size <number>
+                         Set the size of the read buffer (bytes, default 512)

  --colour-<thing> <text> Set the colour for <thing> to <text>, should be
                          specified in "#RRGGBB" format.
 Available things:
                          at, call, comment, comptime_ident, constant, ident,
                          keyword, member, number, string, symbol, type.

  Allowed format for --nrformat:
-<pre>%[-][0._][1-9]d<post>

-- <pre> and <post> are static strings printed around the line numbe
+   %[-][0._][1-9]d

        - Starts with '%' and ends with 'd'
        - Optionally '-' to set alignment to left (default right)
        - Optionally '0', '.' or '_' to use as padding character
        - Optionally 1-9 as minimum width specifier (default 3)
+       - Fixed text is allowed before and after the number

        Examples: "%d", "line - %-5d :"
 ```

-## Improvement points:
-- add json config file for easier default overrides
-- add either builtin pager, or auto-pipe to `less` or `more` from within `print3`

 ## Fun IO optimization